AymenCity/phishcord-phishing-detector/README.md

-# Project Title: Phishcord - AI-Powered Phishing Email Detector
+# Phishcord - AI-Powered Phishing Email Detector
 Phishcord delivers a Google Chrome extension that aims to enhance the email security for Chrome users by implementing real-time detection and improving existing solutions.

 ## **Installation**